Skip to main content

 Cambridge Mathematics

-Espresso Approximately every two months we bring you an Espresso - a small but intense draught of filtered research on mathematics education, expressly designed with teachers in mind.
+Espresso A small but intense draught of filtered research on mathematics education, expressly designed with teachers in mind.

 An infographic showing Different ways of seeing the same pattern sequence Issue 47: Developing concepts of pattern

-Mathematical Salad Read all our latest news stories, blogs and hand-picked morsels
+Blogs Read all our latest news stories and hand-picked morsels

 • A teal background with the text, 'Seven questions with...' and a giant question mark Seven questions with...
-Dr Catherine Gripton
+Dr Ann Wheeler

 Partners